This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Bake: Pour the batter in a 9-inch by 13-inch pan and bake at 350°F for 25-30 minutes.
 Remove from the oven and allow to cool completely prior to frosting.

-This chocolate fudge frosting uses a combination of melted chocolate and cocoa powder for a rich chocolate flavor.
+I love this chocolate fudge frosting on yellow cake.
+It uses a combination of melted chocolate and cocoa powder for a rich chocolate flavor.
 This frosting is so fudgy, a little goes a long way here.

 It’s important that you use high quality chocolate, because it will impact the taste of your frosting.
 This recipe calls for melted chocolate.
 I recommend using a chocolate bar instead of chocolate chips.
 Chocolate chips tend to have a coating on them which, when melted, produce a more oily melted chocolate.
 A chocolate bar will melt more smoothly.
 You can use something like Ghirardelli or Lindt.
 I prefer dark chocolate myself, but if you prefer milk chocolate, than go for it!